wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

     - start wis2box and check the status of its components
     - access the **wis2box-webapp**, API, MinIO UI and Grafana dashboard in a browser
     - connect to the **wis2box-broker** using MQTT Explorer
+    - upload a file to the `wis2box-incoming` bucket in MinIO
+    - view the Grafana dashboard to monitor the wis2box workflow